hg-mirrors/pypy_extradoc/blog/draft/2017-10-how-to-make-50x-faster.rst

 So, let's try to do better.
 As usual, the first thing to do is to profile and see where we spend most of the time.
 Here is the `vmprof profile`_.
-We spend a lot of time inside the internals of numpypy, and to allocate tons of temporary arrays to store the results of the various operations.
+We spend a lot of time inside the internals of numpypy, and allocating tons of temporary arrays to store the results of the various operations.

-Also, let's look at the `jit traces`_ and search for the function ``run``: this is loop in which we spend most of the time, and it is composed by a total of 1796 operations.
-The operations emitted for the line ``np.dot(...) + self.constant`` are listed between lines 1217 and 1456; 239 low level operations are a lot: if we look at them, we can see for example that there is a call to the RPython function `descr_dot`_, at line 1232.
+Also, let's look at the `jit traces`_ and search for the function ``run``: this is loop in which we spend most of the time, and it is composed of 1796 operations.
+The operations emitted for the line ``np.dot(...) + self.constant`` are listed between lines 1217 and 1456; 239 low level operations are a lot.
+If we look at them, we can see for example that there is a call to the RPython function `descr_dot`_, at line 1232.
 But there are also calls to ``raw_malloc``, at line 1295, which allocates the space to store the result of ``... + self.constant``.